kgish/skillzz/README.md

 # SkillZZ

 This is an advanced website platform for matching highly skilled workers to customers who are searching for the best and most appropriate person for a given task at hand.

 Selection criteria includes skills, skill categories, hourly rates, availability for filtering through the results.

 An example of such a query might be: I am looking for a senior Ruby developer with knowledge of Linux who charges between 60 - 70 euros per hour and will be available starting next month for three months.

 A query will generate a number of hits which are then ordered according to a ranking scheme weighted according to criteria and preferences of the customer.

 The website was designed and built as part of a coding challenge given to me by [E-Accent](https://www.e-accent.com/) for the position of Remote Ruby on Rails Developer.

 Special thanks to the authors of the book [Rails 4 in Action](https://www.manning.com/books/rails-4-in-action) which provided me with invaluable guidance.
+This is a fantastic book.

 ## Coding Challenge

 This is the assignment which was given to me.

-> Given a website which matches workers to customers.
+> *Given a website which matches workers to customers.*
 >
-> A worker is a registered user, who possesses one or more skills like “cooking”, “house cleaning”, “fixing wireless networks”, and so on.
+> *A worker is a registered user, who possesses one or more skills like “cooking”, “house cleaning”, “fixing wireless
+> networks”, and so on.*
 >
-> A customer, also a registered user, can search for workers by skill.
+> *A customer, also a registered user, can search for workers by skill.*
 >
-> For example, if a customer needs a worker who can do both cooking and house-cleaning, she will go to the site, choose both these skills from a list, and get a list of workers from which to choose.
+> *For example, if a customer needs a worker who can do both cooking and house-cleaning, she will go to the site,
+> choose both these skills from a list, and get a list of workers from which to choose.*
 >
-> The site could have perhaps up to 1,000 workers, 10,000 customers and 100 skills.
+> *The site could have perhaps up to 1,000 workers, 10,000 customers and 100 skills.*
 >
-> The challenge: create a prototype of this website, with the main focus on the back end, especially the models and search functionality.
+> *The challenge: create a prototype of this website, with the main focus on the back end, especially the models and
+> search functionality.*

-I had two weeks the time to design and build it.
+I had two weeks the time to design, build, test and deploy it.
+Quite a challenge indeed.

 ## Installation